dharam-gfx/github-portfolio/README.md

 ## Disclaimer

-In this repository, I have used some open source APIs.
-All credits go to the owners of those repositories.
+I have used some figma degin in this repository.
+All of the credit goes to the degin owners.